-4. During the School Day-Any student who receives a bump, blow, or jolt to the head or body during school hours should be brought, by a staff member or classmate, to the Health Office for assessment by the School Nurse.
-The School Nurse will evaluate the student using the Concussion Signs and Symptoms Checklist at the time of arrival, and at 15 and 30 minutes after the injury.
+Signs and Symptoms Checklist at the time of arrival, and at 15 and 30 minutes after the injury.
 If the injury happened the day before, then the School Nurse will evaluate the student upon arrival to the Health Office and then again as needed.
 If the student has no signs or symptoms of a concussion, then they will return to class, and a parent will be notified by email that their student was evaluated for a concussion because they experienced an impact to their head.
 The email will include the Concussion Signs and Symptoms Checklist so the parent can continue to monitor their student and seek medical treatment if the student shows signs or symptoms of a concussion.

 Students who show one or more signs and symptoms of a concussion will rest in the Health Office until a parent has been notified by phone.
-The parent can then decide if they will pick their student up to seek urgent medical care or make an appointment with the student's Primary Care Provider to be evaluated.
+The parent can then decide if further assessment and treatment is needed.
+Parents may choose to pick their student up to seek urgent medical care, make an appointment with the student's Primary Care Provider to be evaluated, or decide the student will remain at school and return to classes.